Everything I know about managing remote employees, I learned the hard way.

 When you’ve built a team and a set of processes around remote work that you trust, you can relax in the knowledge that you don’t need to be constantly looking over your team’s shoulders.

 For example, a few years ago I I was completely laid out by an illness for a few weeks.
-I couldn’t make it into the office, (in fact, I couldn’t even get out of bed!), but I knew I needed to continue having one-on-ones with every key member of my team.
-Though they were short and sweet, this level of contact meant that work moved forward as planned, and I never worried that things were falling by the wayside just because I wasn’t there.
+I couldn’t make it into the office, (in fact, I couldn’t even get out of bed!).
+Still, I had one-on-ones with every key member of my team.
+The meetings were short and sweet, but they kept work going forward as planned.
+And I never worried that things were falling by the wayside just because I wasn’t there.

-3. A Skewed Perspective of Your Remote Employees’ Status
+3. The Challenge: A Skewed Perspective of Your Remote Employees’ Status

 In my experience, there are two dangers to relying on remote team members to self-report: you only hear the bad or you only hear the good.